-Grand Central Terminal celebrates its 100th birthday this year.
-Its magnificence is more meaningful though when measured against its cross-town competitor, Penn Station.
+As Grand Central Terminal celebrates its 100th birthday this year, its magnificence is more meaningful when measured against its cross-town competitor, Penn Station.

 As someone who has at one time commuted daily for a span of two years in and out of each station, I’m in a good position to compare the two.
 The New York Times said it well from the architectural side in February 2012.
 “To pass through Grand Central Terminal, one of New York’s exalted public spaces, is an ennobling experience, a gift.
 To commute via the bowels of Penn Station, just a few blocks away, is a humiliation.”

-The two stations bring commuters to very different parts of the New York metro area.
+The two stations carry commuters to the contrasts of the New York metro area.
 From Grand Central, Metro North serves Connecticut, Westchester County, and the Hudson Valley; from Penn Station, New Jersey Transit and the Long Island Rail Road serve their respective suburbs.

 I grew up in Mount Kisco, a stop on the Harlem Line 36.5 miles north from Grand Central according to the old sign affixed to the ticket office across from the platform.
 To this day when people ask where I am from I tell them Mount Kisco, a little town about 35 miles north of the City.
 These days I live in Brooklyn; I take the train back to Mount Kisco once a month or so to visit my country home (otherwise known as my parent’s place).